 Also, Read iTunes not Syncing Music to iPhone.

 Never miss the chance to get upcoming popular days and events for personal and business use.
-First of all fix Calendar Syncing problems for access your Calendar data to other Apple Devices (iPad, iPod Touch, Mac).
+First of all fix Calendar Syncing problems for accessing your Calendar data to other Apple Devices (iPad, iPod Touch, Mac).